 Back to top

-Driver License Lawyer Wins Again
+Driver License Lawyer Wins Again – Get Your License Back

-This blog in this case is about our client who refused a breath test and her license was revoked for a year.
-Don’t worry, there is a happy ending, we got it back, but if you are looking for driver license restoration for having multiple drinking and driving offenses click here.
+Our client refused a breath test and her license was revoked for a year.
+Don’t worry, there’s a happy ending, we got it back.

-Luckily for our client she called Aaron J. Boria, the premier criminal defense lawyer for drinking and driving and driver license restoration.
+Luckily for our client, she called Aaron J. Boria, the premier criminal defense lawyer for drinking and driving and driver license restoration.
 Call (734) 453-7806 today for a free consultation.

 Implied Consent Refusal Michigan